 - Fair interest rates, slightly lower than credit cards.

-- Quick uploads of invoices, preferably via app or PC would be critical to user experience.
+- Quick uploads of invoices via app or PC would be critical to user experience.

 - Fast payments to mechanics would be critical for their trust.

-That’s it!
-For the first business idea in this new section of the website I hope you enjoyed it.
+That’s it, a simple idea but there could be a market for it.
 If you’re reading this then at least you read all the way down.
 Do you think this has any legs?
-Or would customers not be interested.
+Or would customers not be interested?